 Also, don’t worry about disappointing the other person.
 If he truly cares about you then he will understand.
-If not, then he is probably not the best one to be spending your first time on.
 And remember, you can always try again!

 The first thing to do is keep those fissures clean.
 This is the most important tip of all to make sure they heal quickly!

-If they are especially painful, try using a little lube overtime before going to the bathroom.
+If they are especially painful, try using a little lube every time before going to the bathroom.
 It will sting, but it will help move things along.